Dig For Deals At Bin Time, An Overstock Warehouse In South Carolina Where Everything Is $7 Or Less

 This is one instance where following the Facebook page doles out a wealth of information.
 Every Thursday, Bintime posts photos of some of the new arrivals that will fill the bins on Saturday.
 If that's not enough... every week they give away a VIP pass that lets the lucky winner skip to the front of the line when they arrive!

-If you’ve been looking for bargains, you’ve just hit paydirt!
-Each Bintime location is open five days per week: Saturday through Wednesday.
+If you've been looking for bargains, you've just hit paydirt!
+Each Bintime location is open five days per week - the days depend on the location.
 For more information, including the hours of operation, follow the official Facebook page of Bintime.
-(Note: There are two Bintime locations in South Carolina: one in Mauldin and one in Anderson!)
+(Note: There are three Bintime locations in South Carolina: one in Mauldin, one in Spartanburg, and one in Anderson!)

 Take a peek at this quick video for a better feel for what it's like to experience Bintime in person:

 Have you been to an Amazon outlet in South Carolina?
-We’d love to hear about the great deals you scored!
-Then check out these six overstock stores in South Carolina that are also bucket list-worthy.
+We'd love to hear about the great deals you scored at Bin Time in South Carolina or an Amazon bin store near you!
+Then check out these six overstock stores in SC that are also bucket list-worthy.